Becoming a volunteer for The Dragonfly Foundation means that you agree to follow our official procedures, etiquette, and conventions.

 - DO NOT ask the age or sex of a patient.
 The treatments our Dragonflies undergo can drastically alter their appearance.
 Mistaking the age or sex of a patient can be hurtful, uncomfortable and/or emotionally devastating.

 - DO NOT presume to understand the emotional, physical, psychological and financial struggles and challenges of our patients and families.
 While you may have had experience with cancer or a blood disease, your experience is not the same nor is it helpful to compare/contrast experiences.
 There is no winner.

 - DO NOT ask for contact information or seek out personal contact/relationships with our Dragonflies or their families outside of TDF events.
 Do not send friend requests through Facebook or Twitter.
 Boundaries are important, for both you and our families.

-- DO NOT provide support to our patients and families unless it is through The Dragonfly Foundation.
+- DO NOT provide support to our patients and families unless it is through Dragonfly.
 While well intentioned, our experience has been that families can become very dependent upon your assistance and it is hard to back away, whether you are the volunteer or the family.

 - DO NOT go anywhere with a child unless the parents are present.

-- DO NOT ask to take personal photos with our families and/or post photos on social media, unless you receive approval in advance FROM The Dragonfly Foundation.
-Please keep in mind that that while Dragonfly often takes pictures of our kids/families, we know the circumstances of each family.
-Without having this knowledge, you may inadvertently ask a family for a photo who just found out their child is terminal.
+- DO NOT ask to take personal photos with our families and/or post photos on social media unless you receive approval in advance FROM Dragonfly.
+Please keep in mind that while Dragonfly often takes pictures of our kids/families, we know the circumstances of each family.
+Without having this knowledge, you may inadvertently ask a family for a photo who just found out their child is terminal or in crisis.
 As you might imagine, it would be uncomfortable for families to say “no” or to have to “smile” for a photo during the most trying time of their lives.